 To proceed with any residential conveyancing work on your behalf, we will need to obtain details of any current lender and copies of your title from HM Land Registry.

 Filling in Forms

-We will ask you to complete a range of forms depending whether your property is freehold or leasehold.
-These include a Seller’s Property Information form, a Fixtures and Fittings form and for leasehold, a Leasehold Property Information form.
-You should take care completing these forms as they make up part of the pre-contract package which will be forwarded onto the buyer’s solicitor.
+We will ask you to complete a range of forms depending on whether your property is freehold or leasehold.
+These include a Seller’s Property Information Form, a Fixtures and Fittings form and for leasehold, a Leasehold Property Information form.
+You should take care completing these forms as they make up part of the pre-contract package which will be forwarded to the buyer’s solicitor.
 It is therefore vital that all the information you provide is accurate.
-If you have any problems completing these forms, we are happy to help you.
+If you have any problems completing these forms, our residential property lawyers are happy to help you.

 Drafting the Contract

 We will then prepare the draft contract and forward it to the buyer’s solicitors as part of the pre-contract package.

 When we have forwarded the necessary documents to the buyer’s solicitor, they will begin conducting various searches on the property.
 The buyer, or their lender, will also arrange for a survey to be carried out on the property.
 At this stage, we will, with your help, answer any further enquiries the buyer may have about your property.